 Business use of a personal telephone may be reimbursed provided the business purpose and individual’s name, time of call, and out-of-pocket expense is fully documented for each call.
 For information on the use of one’s mobile telecommunications device for business purposes and how to get reimbursed or apply for a stipend, please refer to Biola’s Mobile Communication Expense Policy.

 In order for an expenditure to be approved or to be eligible for reimbursement, the expenditure must reflect a clear Biola business purpose and be incurred by a Biola employee, whose presence is required for the Biola business stated.
 Any item that is considered a personal expense will not be reimbursed, such as personal phone calls, toiletries, movies, spa services, or sightseeing, even if the expenditure was incurred during a business trip or incurred as a staff group event.
-Expenditures that include expenses for accompanying family members or non-Biola business participants will be prorated or not reimbursed.
+Expenditures made on business trips that include expenses for accompanying family members or non-Biola business participants will be prorated or not reimbursed.

 De Facto Expenditures

 Items or expenditures that are paid for or obtained with non-cash items cannot be reimbursed.
 For example, business items obtained by using personal frequent flyer mileage, hotel points, credit card offers, credit card rewards, customer/membership reward points, personal store credit, or merchant/vendor voucher will not be reimbursed.
 In other words, expenditures will be reimbursed only to the extent of actual out-of-pocket amounts/expenses.

 Departments should not purchase gift cards or gift certificates to be held for future business uses or purchases.
 Expenditures will be reimbursed and recorded only to the extent of actual occurrence or usage.